 Underneath the coat, Kate recycled her cornflower blue pleated dress by highstreet brand Zara.
 We previously saw Kate wearing this dress on the day after her wedding to Prince William – the dress became iconic and quickly sold out.

-Kate paired the dress with her favourite L.K.
-Bennett nude ‘Sledge’ pumps and carried a matching nude handbag by Stuart Weitzman.
 The style name is commonly known as “Muse” in the UK and “Raz” in the USA.
+Kate wons the bag in several different colours.

 Kate finished the look off with a navy blue hat by milliner Jane Corbett.